Wording +1 213 595 6125

 These videos can be used to spark interest in your products and services.

-Running zombie games?
+Are you running zombie games?

 These videos can entice organizers to book you.

 Your job is to excite and entertain (and explain your style of live gaming).
-Many people still think "laser tag" can only be that pew-pew game in an indoor arena with neon flashing lights.
+Many still think "laser tag" can only be that pew-pew game in an indoor arena with neon flashing lights.

 Tip 3: Build / Refresh Your Web Site